 “Being perfect and never having made mistakes is not in the job description.”

-The Law Society of Alberta offers Mentor Moments to acknowledge the contributions made by volunteer lawyers in the Mentor Connect Program and to encourage other Alberta lawyers to consider participating.
+The Law Society of Alberta offers Mentor Moments to acknowledge the contributions made by volunteer lawyers in their mentorship programs and to encourage other Alberta lawyers to consider participating.

 We do not attempt to verify mentors’ statements in their Mentor Moment profiles and the opinions expressed are solely their own.
 The Law Society of Alberta does not endorse any individual profiled or contents provided.